Sonnto/ecommerce-website/README.md

 ## Details

-An e-commerce website inspired by the designs of Amazon.
-You can sign in through Google (Apple, GitHub, and Facebook is displayed but coming soon) purchase items through the store, and pay for it via Stripe.
+An MVP e-commerce website inspired by the designs of Amazon.
+The user can see a list of items for sale that is drawn from the Fake Store API.
+The user can create an order by selecting those items into a shopping cart, view their cart, remove or add more, and purchase their item via the Stripe API.
+If not signed in, the user will be prompted to before being able to view their orders and payig for their orders.
+Next.js was used to do server-side rendering so there would be less lag presenting full pages to the user; Tailwind CSS helped make the website responsive blazing fast; and NextAuth was a simple choice to add sign-in providers with ease.

 ## Languages, Frameworks, Tools